 Almost every business owner ponders at some time: what is my business worth?
-And you may think the formula and the answer is fairly simple, but unfortunately, that Is not always the case, whether the valuation is in preparation to sell the business, raise capital, or just because you are curious.
+Maybe it is in preparation to sell the business, raise capital, or just because you are curious.
+And you may think the formula and the answer is fairly simple, but unfortunately, that Is not always the case.

 Depending on the purpose of the valuation, businesses are valued in different ways.
-These different methods include the asset method, income method and market method.
-For this post, we will focus on the market method, a comparable sale method, where a valuation expert takes data from previous sales of businesses that are similar in size and quality.
+These different methods include the asset method, income method, and market method.

 The Market Method